SimoneMariaRomeo/leadership-factory-v2/docs/perplexity-comet-instructions.md

 ### Journey 7 — Sign up / log in modal (clarity)
 Goal: The sign up experience feels easy and not scary.
 Steps:
-1) On the whats-next page, click the main confirm button (example: "YES, I'M IN!").
+1) On the whats-next page, click the main confirm button (example: "YES, buld my journey!").
 2) If you see a login/sign-up window, complete it.
 Report:
 - Are the labels clear? (email, password, etc.)
 - Any confusing error messages?
 - Does it feel safe and normal?

+When you are redirected to your Profile, you can stop the test

 ### Journey 8 — My Profile page (layout and meaning)
 Goal: The profile feels clean and easy to understand.